What is Software Asset Management (SAM)?

 - Monitor SaaS app usage via SSO (Single Sign-On) integrations

-- Use frameworks like ITIL (Information Technology Infrastructure Library) to guide SAM processes
+- Use frameworks like ITIL (Information Technology Infrastructure Library) to guide software asset management process

 - Track entitlements in enterprise licensing plans like Microsoft EA (Enterprise Agreement)